juliusd01/school/README.md

-# school
+# school code collection
-Coding tasks for uni
+This repo contains code from uni tasks